CREATIVE LABS

 A Cirrus CSD4361 D/A converter was used advertised as a 24-bit, 192khz, 6-channel D/A converter.
 Creative must have detuned it as the SB-1090 only supports 48khz and 96khz, 44KHZ is not functional.
 A large proprietary Creative chip dated 2007 dominates the board.
 I replaced the electrolytic caps with Silmic and Nichicon FG: two 220uf/6.3v, one100uf/6.3v, and one 470uf/6.3v.
 While these won't have an effect in the digital circuit I like using audio-grade caps.

-Up until 2023 Creative made an internal "Z SE" sound card that was advertised to output Dolby Digital Live and DTS Connect.
+In modern day Creative makes an internal "Z SE" sound card that is advertised to output Dolby Digital Live and DTS Connect.
 Its unusual in that DD/DTS effects are enabled within Windows using Creative Command software.
 This software-level solution 'encodes' every audio signal into DD or DTS including mono signals which is unusual.
 Yet despite DD and DTS appearing on the display of my Denon receiver when playing a movie I am unable to get audio from my rear channels or subwoofer.
 My belief is that the Z SE card provides 5.1 and 7.1 DD/DTS over headphones and speaker jacks for gamers but only 2.0 over optical.
-More licensing issues perhaps.
+HOWEVER: if you go into the Creative Command software/Playback/Digital tab and set the default to spdif the card will output a pass-thru DD/DTS bitstream over its optical out.
+It displays DD/DTS on my receiver and I get audio from all speakers, I have not tested 7.1.

 Datsunzgarage.us © 1997-2024